-Southern Rowan Christmas parade canceled - Salisbury Post
+Southern Rowan Christmas Parade canceled - Salisbury Post

-Southern Rowan Christmas parade canceled
+Southern Rowan Christmas Parade canceled

-CHINGA GROVE — The South Rowan Christmas Parade will not go on as scheduled, the towns of China Grove and Landis said Monday in a joint news release.
+CHINGA GROVE — The Southern Rowan Christmas Parade will not go on as scheduled, the towns of China Grove and Landis said Monday in a joint news release.

 A news release signed by China Grove Mayor Charles Seaford and Landis Mayor Meredith Smith said restrictions that went into effect Friday and last until Dec.
 4 are the reason for the cancellation.
 The governor’s order specifically prohibits gatherings of more than 10 people indoors or 50 people outdoors, to include parades, fairs or festivals.